olemathias/techonline-servers/doc/readme.md

 allow-recursion { my_net; };
 ```

+### DNS Amplification
+A misconfigured Recursive Resolver can be used in a DDOS attack, it's therefore important to not allow requests from outside controlled networks.
+In the example above we use an ACL to restrict access.
+You can read more about this here: https://www.cloudflare.com/learning/ddos/dns-amplification-ddos-attack/

 ## 3.6 Authoritative Nameserver
 - Create a zone file for the assigned zone
 - The file /etc/bind/named.conf.local is a good start
+- Must from outside (eth0) and inside (ens19)

 ### zone-XXX.techo.no
 In `/etc/bind/named.conf.local` add